nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 - is reasonably comfortable using CLI applications

 ### Value proposition:
-KaChinnnng is financial planner for user to track and improve their financial health.
-It allows user that are more comfortable with Command Line Interface (CLI) applications to record and track their financials faster than other Graphical User Interface (GUI) applications.
-Additionally, it provides a quick and easy currency conversion feature that allows user to convert their overseas expenses into SGD.
-By tracking one's finacial health, one can make more informed finanical decision in the future.
+KaChinnnng is a financial planner for users to track and improve their financial health.
+It allows users who are more comfortable with Command Line Interface (CLI) applications to record and track their financials faster than other Graphical User Interface (GUI) applications.
+Additionally, it provides a quick and easy currency conversion feature that allows users to convert their overseas expenses into SGD.
+By tracking one's financial health, one can make more informed financial decisions in the future.

 ## User Stories